tim-speed/flexdiffuse/README.md

 Seems to work well.
 If you go to far.. like around 0.35 or so you'll start to get weird noise patterns.

+### Text2Text Blending

+Seems to work pretty easily since both are text and in a compatible format for SD's attention mechanism, tweening can be done with any of the provided methods so I just slapped a prompt in a tab, so you can toggle between one or the other.
+The end goal is to make this blends layerable with a better UI, if you're familiar with GIMP or Photoshop: just think of the layers and blend settings on them.. except in this case blend settings would only exist between layers.

 ## Experiments

 Everything here I've sourced from myself or https://lexica.art/ so there shouldn't be any copyright issues...

-All experiments were run with default settings and **seed** 1337 unless otherwise mentioned:
+All experiments were run with the following settings and **seed** 1337 unless otherwise mentioned:
 - Diffusion Stength = 0.6
 - Steps = 30